-No matter whether it’s summer, autumn, spring or winter the skin gets attacked by free radicals causing blemishes like sun spots (pigmentation marks) and the break-down of collagen resulting in premature lines and wrinkles.
-But there is good news … year-round usage of a high quality alcohol-free antioxidant serum is perfect to have in your skincare armour to battle free radicals.
-Easy to use, both morning and night applied before your moisturiser, serums are great for guys and gals.
+No matter whether it’s summer, autumn, spring or winter the skin gets attacked by free radicals causing blemishes like sunspots (pigmentation marks) and the break-down of collagen resulting in premature lines and wrinkles.
+But there is good news … year-round usage of a high quality alcohol-free antioxidant serum is perfect to have in your skincare armor to battle free radicals.
+Easy to use, both morning and night applied before your moisturizer, serums are great for guys and gals.

 MOISTURISE EVERY SINGLE MORNING

-Do yourself (and your skin) a favour and stick to a daily skincare regime both morning and night.
-One of the best combinations when it comes to a dynamic morning moisturiser is Vitamin C and Hyaluronic Acid.
-This amazing duo are known for their healing qualities, promote collagen production and assist in hydration.
+Do yourself (and your skin) a favor and stick to a daily skincare regime both morning and night.
+One of the best combinations when it comes to a dynamic morning moisturizer is Vitamin C and Hyaluronic Acid.
+This amazing duo is known for their healing qualities, promote collagen production and assist in hydration.
 Other vitamins like Vitamin E and CoQ10 can be advantageous to promoting a healthy, glowing complexion.

 BE HEAVY HANDED WITH YOUR NIGHT CREAM

-Perhaps one of the most effective things you can do for dry skin is to change from lotions to creams, especially when it comes to your night time moisturiser.
-A heavier, richer night cream containing plant peptides, fruit stem cells and nutritious organic oils is a sure way to feed your skin and rid it of dryness.
-Being a little heavy handed with your night cream is a good way to go when you’re suffering from dry, scaly skin.
+Perhaps one of the most effective things you can do for dry skin is to change from lotions to creams, especially when it comes to your nighttime moisturizer.
+A heavier, richer night cream containing plant peptides, fruit stem cells, and nutritious organic oils is a sure way to feed your skin and rid it of dryness.
+Being a little heavy-handed with your night cream is a good way to go when you’re suffering from dry, scaly skin.
 Often, being a little more generous is required for just a short period of time before you start to see some welcome improvement.